techiescamp/golang-for-devops/README.md

 ## Overview
 This roadmap is designed to help DevOps engineers learn Golang while building practical tools for cloud operations, automation, and Kubernetes.

+## Hit the Star! :star:

+> [!NOTE]
+> If you are planning to use this repo for reference, please hit the star.
+Thanks!

 ## **Week 1: Golang Basics**
 ### **Goal:** Get comfortable with Go syntax and key features.
 - ✅ Install Go and set up your environment